Breaking The Silence: Why Boys Should Be Taught About Periods And Menstrual Health

 Educating boys on menstruation helps them to possess a long-lasting knowledge regarding reproductive health.
 Some of the responsibilities include creating a premise from which future discussions regarding fertility, pregnancy, and sexual accountability will arise.

 This knowledge is vital and helpful in enabling young boys to transform into responsible men with a good understanding of relationships and overall awareness of women’s health.
-Having an adequate knowledge of how menstruation relates to reproduction means they are well equipped to reason on any of the family planning discussions, pregnancy or sexual reproductive health.
+Understanding how menstruation connects to reproduction means they are well equipped to reason on any of the family planning discussions, pregnancy or sexual reproductive health.

 Moreover, informed men are less likely to be coloured by traditional beliefs that would make it uncomfortable for them to discuss issues to do with their partner’s menstrual cycle.
 Such education in the long run facilitates relationships that are framed in respect, equality and communion.